AkshayRathod07/nodejs-interview-questions/README.md

 # nodejs-interview-questions
-Here are the interview questions and their answers extracted from the provided video transcript, formatted as requested:

 Q1. **What is Node.js?**
 A1.
 Node.js is **neither a programming language nor a framework**.
 Instead, it is a **runtime environment for executing JavaScript code on the server side**.
 A runtime environment executes programs and is responsible for tasks like memory management and converting high-level languages (like JavaScript) to lower-level machine languages.
 Node.js was created by wrapping the **V8 JavaScript engine** (found in Chrome browsers) to allow JavaScript to run outside the browser, specifically on the server side.